florianhartung/wasm-for-plugin-systems/work/sections/fundamentals.typ

     label: <fig:comparison-string-c-rust>,
 )
 // Challenges with Wasm in non-web contexts
-This section deals with common challenges and limitations of Wasm especially important in non-web contexts.
+This section deals with common limitations of Wasm especially important in non-web contexts.

 Wasm provides only a very basic type system with 8 types: 32-bit and 64-bit integers and floats, a 128-bit vector type and three types of references to functions, host objects and the null reference.
-Its type system does not contain any methods to combine multiple data types into a new one, such as structs or classes which are common in most programming languages.
+Its type system does not include any methods to combine multiple data types into a new one, such as structs or classes which are common in most programming languages.
 This is intentional, so that Wasm can be a universal compilation target independent of the higher-level language used (see @independence-language), because not all languages share the same data constructs.
 However this basic type system also has its downsides.
 Because Wasm delegates the responsibility of managing data layouts and representations to compilers, interfaces are now depending on the specific compiler used to create the Wasm module.